 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Nuclear Medicine Technologist tend to value Relationships, Support, and Working Conditions.
+Compared to most people, those working as a Nuclear Medicine Technologist tend to value Relationships, Support, and Achievement.

 Most importantly, Nuclear Medicine Technologists very strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Second, Nuclear Medicine Technologists strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.